jessepav/lacygoill-wiki-backup/algo.md

       Example: it's because the text is multi-line

-   4. test each hypothesis by modifying the MWE
+   4. test each hypothesis by modifying the MRE

       Example: join all the lines, and see whether the issue disappears